esandovalp/obsidian_v.1/vault_v1/Julia.md

 #CS
-Here's a breakdown of the Julia programming language, covering its origins, core strengths, and use cases:

 ## What is Julia?

 - **A High-Performance, Dynamic Language:** Julia is designed for numerical and scientific computing.
 It delivers performance comparable to compiled languages like C while being as dynamic and versatile as languages like Python or R.